Detaille Island

-Station W
+Base W

 Station W was established in 1956 as a British research station primarily for survey, geology and meteorology and to contribute to the International Geophysical Year in 1957.
 It consists of a hut and associated structures and outbuildings, including a small emergency storage building, bitch and pup pens, anemometer tower, and two tubular steel radio masts.
 As a relatively unaltered research station of the late 1950s, it provides a reminder of the science and living conditions that existed when the Antarctic Treaty was first signed in 1959.

-In 2009, the base was designated a Historic Site and Monument (HSM 83), following a proposal by the United Kingdom to the Antarctic Treaty Consultative Meeting.
+In 2009, the base was designated a Historic Site and Monument (HSM 83) with the name Base W, following a proposal by the United Kingdom to the Antarctic Treaty Consultative Meeting.

 Artefacts include a Hoover washing machine with instruction manuals, jackets and longjohns, a calendar from December 1957, survey books, astronomical observation logs, radio communication equipment, numerous books, dozens of paint-size cans of Scotch oats, bottles of Heinz mayonnaise, and empty bottles of gin and whisky.

 Detaille Island is maintained by the United Kingdom Antarctic Heritage Trust.
 The organization works to conserve Antarctic buildings and artefacts, and to promote and encourage the public's interest in its Antarctic heritage.

 The normal occupancy of Station W was eight to 10 people, according to an information panel.
 In addition to the main building, there are two nearby huts.
 One was used as an emergency store and the other to keep dogs.

+Detaille Island was surveyed by the 1908-1910 French Antarctic Expedition and named Îlot Detaille after M. Detaille, a French resident of Punta Arenas and shareholder in the Sociedad Ballenera Magallanes (Magellan Whaling Company), who assisted the expedition to obtain supplies at Deception Island.

+The island was re-surveyed by the Falkland Islands Dependencies Survey (FIDS and the precursor to British Antarctic Survey) from John Biscoe in February 1956 and the name Lent Islands was applied to this along with some off-lying islands as Lent was beginning on 15 February in 1956.

+A FIDS station, originally called "Base W" or "Loubet Coast" (later "Detaille Island"), was established on the island on 24 February 1956 and occupied continuously until 1 April 1959.